microsoft/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Challenges/02-multi-session-Hostpools.md

 Then you will provide Remote Apps to user

 ## Challenge
-Create multi-session Hostpool joined in Azure AD
+Create multi-session Hostpool joined in Azure Active Directory Domain Services
 - West Europe Region
 - Metadata located in West Europe
 - Mark as Validation environment